 Q2.
 Can I clone a flowering cannabis plant?

 Q3.
-What’s the best temp and humidity for cloning?
+What’s the best temperature and humidity for cloning?

 Q4.
 Why are my cannabis leaves turning yellow?